The Character Course is a unique writing course devised by novelist Jo-Anne Richards, scriptwriter Richard Beynon and psychologist Pierre Brouard.

 involve some personal sharing at your own comfort level).

-- Join us on our intensive full day Character Development Course and learn to create complex, unforgettable characters.
+- Join us on our four module Character Development Course and learn to create complex, unforgettable characters.

 Costs and booking details

 Payment is possible via EFT in South African Rands – R 1 800 or via PayPal in US$ at the exchange rate on the day of invoicing.